lra/mackup/doc/README.md

 - add the appropriate application config file in the `mackup/applications` folder
 - from the top-most folder _(mackup)_ run `make develop` that replaces the currently installed mackup with the local modified one
-- simply run `mackup backup` to test if everything is ok
+- simply run `mackup symlink` to test if everything is ok
 - if everything works as expected:
   - run `make undevelop` to revert to the official version
   - commit and push the change to your fork and then create the Pulls Request